epinio/epinio/docs/decisions/20231013-authorization-roles.md

 ## Decision Outcome

 Chosen option 3 (__"ConfigMaps defined Roles with predefined Actions"__).
-It was the easier and more flexible solution.
+It is believed to be the easiest and most flexible solution.
 It will not require many changes in the code, and it will be easy to customize and implement.
 We could also define some basic roles that can be used.